home-assistant/home-assistant.io/source/_docs/installation/updating.markdown

 ### {% linkable_title Update Hass.io installation %}

-Best practise for updating a Hass.io installation:
+Best practice for updating a Hass.io installation:

-1. Backup your installation
-    - Use the snapshot functionallity by Hass.io
+1. Backup your installation, using the snapshot functionality Hass.io offers.
-2. Check the release notes for breaking changes on [Home Assistant release notes](https://github.com/home-assistant/home-assistant/releases)
-    - Use the search function in your browser (`STRG + f`) and search for **Breaking Changes**
+2. Check the release notes for breaking changes on [Home Assistant release notes](https://github.com/home-assistant/home-assistant/releases).
+Be sure to check all release notes between the version you are running and the one you are upgrading to.
+Use the search function in your browser (`CTRL + f`) and search for **Breaking Changes**.
-3. Check your configuration via the [Check Home Assistant configuration](/addons/check_config/) add-On
+3. Check your configuration using the [Check Home Assistant configuration](/addons/check_config/) add-on.
-    - If this works you can safly update
-    - If this does not work change your config accordingly
-4. If necassary change your Home Assistant configuration accordingly
+4. If the check passes, you can safely update.
+If not, update your configuration accordingly.
-5. Update Home Assistant
+5. Update Home Assistant.
-6. Restart Home Assistant